OSGeo/OSGeoLive-doc/en/quickstart/osgeolive_quickstart.rst

 OSGeo-Live Quickstart
 ********************************************************************************

-This Quick Start describes how to start the OSGeo-Live DVD.
+This Quick Start describes how to start OSGeo-Live from a DVD or USB.

 System Requirements
 --------------------------------------------------------------------------------

+Your computer should have at least:

 * RAM: 768 MB, preferably 1 GB.
 * CPU: 1 GHz i686 or compatible (Intel/AMD)